-On August 16, 2021, we issued 218,000 shares of our common stock at a price of \$2.50 per share and 700,000 shares of our common stock at a price of \$0.50 per share to one individual pursuant to the conversion of promissory notes in the aggregate amount of \$895,000.
-We relied upon the exemption from registration under the Securities Act provided by Rule 903 of Regulation S promulgated under the Securities Act to the one individual who is a non-U.S. person as the shares were issued to the individual through an offshore transaction which was negotiated and consummated outside of the United States.
+On November 5, 2021, we issued an aggregate of 40,000 shares of common stock at a price of \$5.00 per share to three individuals pursuant to the conversion of outstanding indebtedness in the aggregate of \$200,000 owing to such individuals.
+We relied upon the exemption from registration under the U.S. Securities Act provided by Rule 903 of Regulation S promulgated under the U.S. Securities Act for the issuance of the shares to the three individuals who were non-U.S. persons as the securities were issued to the individuals through offshore transactions which were negotiated and consummated outside the United States.